 FNC 330.
-Corporate Finance.
+Managerial Finance.
 3.

-Establishes the goal of the corporation and the environment in which the financial manager makes decisions.
-Special emphasis given to the investment, financing, and dividend decisions.
-Other topics include cost of capital, present value, taxes, ratio analysis, break even analysis, financial planning, and working capital management.
+Provides insights and tools to understand the financial goals of the corporation and defines the environment in which the financial manager makes decisions.
+Special emphasis is given to investment, financing, and dividend decisions.
+Other topics include the cost of capital, present value, taxes, ratio analysis, break even analysis, financial planning, and working capital management.
 Fall, Spring.

 Prerequisites: ACC 101 and MTH 120 or 130, or equivalent.

 FNC 340.
-Advanced Corporate Finance.
+Advanced Managerial Finance.
 3.

-A careful and in-depth study of the more advanced topics in Finance.
+A deliberate and in-depth study of the more advanced topics in Finance for a business manager.
 Major emphasis to be placed on decisions involving capital structure optimization, dividend policy, capital budgeting, and raising capital.